Nottingham Cathedral: History

+Upon completion, the cathedral was the largest Catholic church built in England since the Reformation.
+Bishop Wiseman brought relics of St Barnabas from Rome to be included in the altar stone of the high altar.

 Following the establishment of a new Catholic hierarchy in England and Wales in 1850 by the decree of Pope Pius IX, it was raised to cathedral status in 1852, becoming one of the first four Catholic cathedrals in England and Wales since the English Reformation.
 It is the seat of the Bishop of Nottingham.

 The cathedral is a Grade II* listed building of the lancet style of architecture Most of Pugin's decorative scheme was destroyed in the upheaval that surrounded the Second Vatican Council, when the old high altar was discarded, and most of the painted decoration smothered and painted plain.
 Other fittings removed at this time include the old cathedra, as well as the figures of St Mary and St John from the rood screen (the figures were reinstated in 1993).
 Buildings of England wrote: 'The whole effect could hardly be further from the richness of decoration and atmosphere that Pugin intended'.
 A fragment of the scheme is preserved in the Blessed Sacrament chapel, and is the highlight of the interior.
 The replacement high altar from the 1960s was replaced again in 1993 with one in a more sympathetic style.
 Fragments of Pugin's decoration, such as the roundels in the nave, were uncovered and restored, but most remains lost.

+Another prominent feature of the cathedral is the tomb of Venerable Mary Potter, who founded the Little Company of Mary in Nottingham.
+The tomb was designed by Smith & Roper.

+In September 2022, it was announced that the cathedral was embarking on a project to restore some of the original planned designs by A W N Pugin.
+This will involve uncovering the whitewash which covers the original decoration of the Lady Chapel.
+The project is a joint enterprise between Nottingham Cathedral, Nottingham Trent University, and Culture Syndicates.
+It is being supported by a grant from the National Lottery Heritage Fund.

 The clergy of the cathedral also serve the church of St. Augustine on Woodborough Road.